 Valley Water staff continuously optimizes treatment to minimize disinfection byproducts levels, such as THMs, in treated water provided to the county.
 Some examples of improvements and process changes include adjusting disinfectant dosage, delaying chlorination (which reduces byproduct formation by limiting the chlorine’s contact time with organic materials), switching source water when levels of organic material are high, enhancing coagulation, which improves the removal of organic materials before the treatment process; and using chloramine instead of chlorine for residual disinfection.

 I am pregnant.
 Should I stop drinking tap water?

 Pregnant women should talk to their physician for advice.
 It is important that pregnant women continue to drink sufficient water according to their doctor’s recommendations.
 Health officials are not recommending that pregnant women stop drinking their tap water.
-If you are concerned about the safety of your tap water, you have several options.
-These are explained in greater detail here.
+If you are concerned about the safety of your tap water during pregnancy, please consult your doctor for recommendations.

 Are there additional exposures to THMs associated with showering or bathing?